-The RAPI of the RCIS enforces rod blocks based upon signals internal or external to the system.
-These rod blocks can prevent desired rod movements or stop rod movements, if activated while normal rod movements are underway.
-This applies to both single rod movement and ganged rod movement modes.
+During all of these operator selections for rod withdrawals there is continuous monitoring of the selection and movement by the Rod Action and Position Information (RAPI) function.
+The RAPI of the RCIS enforces the rod block function based upon signals internal or external to the system.
+If a rod block is activated while normal rod movements are underway, it can prevent desired rod movements or stop rod movements.
+This rod block function applies in both single rod movement and ganged rod movement modes.

-The internal signals include those signals from the ATLM and RWM subsystems of RCIS.
+The RAPI internal signals include those signals from the Automated Thermal Limit Monitor (ATLM) and Rod Worth Minimizer (RWM) subsystems of the RCIS.
 During normal RCIS operating conditions with no single channel bypass condition active, if there is any disagreement between the two channel logic of the subsystems of the RCIS, rod block signals are transmitted to the rod server module.

-Examples of external input signals which could cause rod withdrawal blocks include rod block signals from the SRNM and APRM subsystems of the NMS; and FMCRD separation status signals received via associated datalink signal transmission to the RCIS.
-A complete list of rod block conditions is provided later in this section.
+Examples of external input signals which could cause rod withdrawal blocks include rod block signals from the Startup Range Neutron Monitor (SRNM) and the Average Power Range Monitor (APRM) subsystems of the Neutron Monitoring System (NMS) and Fine Motion Control Rod Drive (FMCRD) separation status signals from the CRD system to the RCIS.
+A complete list of the rod block conditions is provided later in this section.

-When normal rod movements are performed, the RAPI of the RCIS transmits the appropriate rod movement command signals to a dual channel file control module (FCM) located in a RCC.
-These rod movement command signals are received at the dual channel FCM and routed to rod server processing channel (RSPC) A and RSPC B of the rod server modules (RSMs) of the selected rod.
-The RSPCs transmit signals to channel A and channel B inputs for the corresponding inverter controller (RBC).
-The inverter controller then performs two-out-of-two voting on the command signals received and activates the proper power control signals to the SMDM to accomplish the FMCRD motor movement desired.
-The rod brake controller similarly performs two-out-of-two voting and mechanically releases the FMCRD brake just prior to the start of FMCRD motor movement and then reengages the FMCRD brake after the normal rod movement is complete.
+When normal rod movements are performed, the RAPI of the RCIS transmits the appropriate rod movement command signals to rod server processing channel (RSPC) A and RSPC B of the rod server module (RSM) of the selected rod in the Remote Communication Cabinets (RCCs).
+The RSPCs transmit signals other corresponding inverter controller and transmit brake energization signals to the associated rod brake controller (RBC).
+The inverter controller then performs two-out-of-two voting on the command signals received and activates the proper power control signals to the stepping motor driver module (SMDM) to accomplish the FMCRD motor movement desired.
+The rod brake controller similarly performs two-out-of-two voting and mechanically releases the FMCRD brake just prior to start of FMCRD motor movement and then reengages the FMCRD brake after the normal rod movement is complete.

-The SDCs of the RSM also interface with instrumentation of the FMCRD (a subsystem of the CRD), collects absolute rod position for the corresponding FMCRD by converting the Synchro A and Synchro B analog signals into digital data representing the FMCRD rod position for use in the associated RSPCs' logic and transmission (via the RCIS dedicated multiplexing network) to the RAPI logic and for the RAPI to transmit rod position data to other systems and subsystems and to the RCIS DOI.
+The Synchro-to-Digital Converters (SDCs) of the RSM also interfaces with instrumentation of the FMCRD (a subsystem of the CRD), collect absolute rod position for the corresponding FMCRD by converting the Synchro A and Synchro B analog signals into digital data representing the FMCRD rod position for use in the associated RSPCs' logic and transmission (via the RCIS dedicated multiplexing network) to the RAPI logic and for the RAPI to transmit rod position data to other systems and subsystems and to the RCIS DOI.